What exactly does “acute abdomen” mean?

 What exactly is haploid?

 A collection of chromosomes that has only one copy of each of the two chromosomes that make up a pair.
 In humans, both the sperm and the egg are haploid, which means that each contains 23 chromosomes.

 What exactly is acid reflux?

 A sensation of discomfort, burning, and pain that occurs in waves behind the breastbone (sternum) and travels up towards the neck.
-In most cases, the cause is gastroesophageal reflux disease (GERD), which is characterised by the regurgitation of stomach acid into the oesophagus.
+In most cases, the cause is gastroesophageal reflux disease (GERD), which is characterized by the regurgitation of stomach acid into the esophagus.

 What precisely is a hematoma?

 A blood-filled swelling that occurs locally and is caused by a rupture in the wall of a blood vessel.
 The rupture may occur on its own, as in the case of an aneurysm, or it may be the result of an injury.